ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Send an 'I' to display the latest's settings in the menu.

 ### R Reset settings <br>
 R will set all preferences to default settings.
-The SSID and password, timezone, the LED-strip type and use a rotary will be kept.<br>
+The SSID and password, timezone, the LED-strip type and rotary/IR usage will be kept.<br>
 RRR will clear SSID, password, set Time zone to Amsterdam (CET-1) and turn WIFI, NTP and BLE on.<br>
 RRRRR is a total reset.
 A combination of R and RRR

-### U Demo mode (msec) (U200)
+### Unnn Demo (U200 msec)
 Enter U followed with the duration of a second in milli seconds.
 M200 (200 millisecond) will speed up the clock 5*60 times.
-Sending an U will turn off the demo mode or if not in demo mode start demo mode with 200 ms/min.
+Sending an U will turn off the demo mode or if not in demo mode start demo mode with 800 ms/min.

 ### Y Play lights
 To test the functionality of the LEDs.

-### Light intensity (1-250)
-S=Slope L=Min M=Max (S100 L5 M200)
+### S Slope, L Min, M Max (S50 L5 M200)

 <table style="width: 100%">
 <tr>